nishantsah08/public_html/docs/00_SYSTEM_OVERVIEW.md

 ## Philosophy

-This system is designed as an autonomous, self-governing entity for managing a Paying Guest (PG) business.
+This system is designed as an autonomous, self-governing entity.
+It is owned by the legal entity **"SVH Enterprise"** and the first implementation is for the **"Best PG in Dighi"** brand (bestpgindighi.in).

 It is modeled after a democratic government to ensure a clear separation of powers, robust oversight, and operational integrity.

 ## The Four Branches of Government